The Seljuk Han of Anatolia

 Tandir Soup (Tandir Çorbasi)

-To this day in small villages in Turkey, many homes have tandir ovens in their courtyards and use them for cooking and baking.
+To this day in small villages in Turkey, many homes have tandir ovens in their courtyards and use them for cooking and baking bread.
 Tandir soup is generally prepared in the evening, cooked overnight and eaten the next day.
 This sturdy soup would have been cooked in a pot set at the bottom of the tandir oven; ready at all times of the day.
 It would make a perfect soup for a slow cooker crock pot in today’s kitchens.

 ½ cup dried chickpeas